Skip to main content

 Verification

-5. Navigate to chrome://extensions - the Velatir extension should show as installed
+5. Navigate to chrome://extensions or edge://extensions to confirm the extension is installed

 Troubleshooting